 Put yourself in Jerusalem on Tuesday of Holy Week, just days before the execution of Jesus.
 He knew His death and suffering were soon to come, even when no one else did.
 Whippings and thorns were imminent.
 Hands and feet would be painfully pierced.
 What a heavy burden He was carrying!

-- What will I say next time I am in conflict?
+- What will I say next time I have a conflict?

-- Even if I have the mightiest fortitude and reply to opposition lovingly, am I living out what Jesus clearly articulated as THE MOST IMPORTANT thing to do with my life, which is to love God with all my heart, mind, and soul?
+- Even if I have the mightiest fortitude and reply to opposition lovingly, am I living out what Jesus clearly articulated as the most important thing to do with my life—to love God with all my heart, mind, and soul?

 Questions to Ponder

-- To me, what does it mean to love the Lord my God with my heart?
+- What does it mean for me to love the Lord my God with my heart?
 My mind?
 My soul?

-- If someone looked at my finances and calendar, would they determine God is “Lord” in my life?
+- If someone looked at my finances and calendar, would they determine God is Lord of my life?

-- As you ponder how to give your all, remember that He desires a “Mary of Bethany response.”
+As you ponder how to give your all, remember that He desires a “Mary of Bethany” response.
 He wants you to sit at His feet and pursue a better relationship with the Lord your God.
 Start this week by setting the timer for just one minute.
 Sit down for that short moment and practice listening for your loving Father to speak to you.
-Remember, start small and practice makes perfect!
-Like we always say, you do you!
+Remember to start small and that practice makes perfect!
+Like we always say at the Help Club for Moms: you do you!
 Perhaps increase the time if you sense the Holy Spirit prompting you.